The Global Asian Leader: Developing a Robust Talent Pipeline for the Future

-Sunil leads and manages research teams and initiatives in APAC and ASEAN/South Asia.
-He is responsible for leading research/product development around leadership and leadership development in the region and sharing the Center’s point-of-view with key stakeholders.
+Sunil led and managed research teams and initiatives in APAC and ASEAN/South Asia.
+He was responsible for leading research/product development around leadership and leadership development in the region and sharing the Center’s point-of-view with key stakeholders.
 His current research interests include Asian leadership, global leadership development, and cross-cultural influences.

 Chief People Officer

 Ekuiti Nasional Bhd (Ekuinas)

 As Chief People Officer in Ekuinas, Nina is responsible for the management of the Human Capital, Administration and MIS functions for Ekuinas.
 In addition, she is also responsible for the HR Strategies and its implementation at all Ekuinas Portfolio Companies.
 She works closely with the companies’ CEO, HR Heads, Investment team and Portfolio Monitoring & Management team to ensure all the HR initiatives are aligned with the value creation plan for each company.

 Prior to joining Ekuinas, Nina was the Human Resource Director for Dutch Lady Malaysia & Singapore which is part of FrieslandCampina.
 Before joining the world of corporate HR, Nina spent over 9 years as a consultant at Accenture, Aon and Willis Towers Watson where she consulted with large multinational companies as well as many of the Government Linked Companies and Investment Companies and other government agencies.

 Nina has a Bachelor of Arts degree, majoring in Organizational Studies and Psychology from the University of Michigan, Ann Arbor.

 Head of Residential, Asia Pacific